lerina/lerina.github.io/html/code/rust-wasm/index.md

 Here is the first difference.

-We must specify that our `index.js`  is a ES6 module. import declarations can only be present in modules, so our `html` must use

-`<script type="module" src="../js/index.js"></script>`

-So our index file at `www/html/index.html` look like this:
+Our index file at `www/html/index.html` look like this:

 ```html
 <!DOCTYPE html>